 Learning to dive is an incredible experience, and most divers never forget it.
-Not only is it both challenging and rewarding at the same time, it can also leave you completely breathless.
+Not only is it both challenging and rewarding at the same time, but it can also leave you completely breathless – and not in a bad way!
 When learning to dive on your PADI Open Water Diver course there are some experiences that completely take your breath away.
 The list can go on and on, and below I have picked out a few that are worth mentioning.

 Disclaimer: You should never *actually* hold your breath while diving.
 ‘Breathtaking’ in this sense is simply metaphorical.

 This may seem like a bit of a cliché, but the first time you take a breath and are able to relax underwater is an experience like no other.
 There is no way to explain it because there is literally no other feeling in the world that can compare.
 Being able to enjoy the serenity you find beneath the surface without needing to return back up for air is absolutely fantastic.